 Do people tell you you talk too fast?
 Are people advising you to slow down?

 So how do we get people to process our information without sounding like we’re talking too fast?
-There are two things you need to do.
+There are three things you need to do.

 How to Slow Down